FROMISTA – CARRION DE LOS CONDES

-It was just after 13:00 when we’ve arrived in Carrion de los Condes.
-As we were looking around for a place to sleep for the night, another pilgrim spotted us and direct us to Albergue Santa Maria.
+It was just after 13:00 when we arrived in Carrion de los Condes.
+As we were looking around for a place to sleep for the night, another pilgrim spotted us and directed us to Albergue Santa Maria.
 When we got to the albergue, it was still closed, but a very friendly gentleman came out to greet us.
-He recommended that we leave our backpacks in the garage at the albergue to explore the town and then return at 14:00 when they will be opening their doors.
+He suggested that we leave our backpacks in the garage at the albergue to explore the town and then return at 14:00 when they will open their doors to pilgrims.

-We are now in Carrion de los Condes
+We are now in Carrion de los Conde

 We went to a café where we had a “cerveza” and “bocadillo” (ham sandwich).
-The café was almost at the entrance of the town and we’ve seen a couple of pilgrims coming into Carrion de los Condes – also recognized a couple of our fellow Camino friends.
+The café was almost at the entrance of the town and we saw many pilgrims coming into Carrion de los Condes – we also recognised a couple of our fellow Camino friends.

-We’ve got our beds in a communal room and I once again had to sleep on the upper bunk bed.
+Back at the albergue, our beds are in a communal room and I once again had to sleep on the upper bunk bed.
 There were about 20 beds in the room and later that evening every bed was occupied.

-It was here that we’ve first met Monica from Sweden.
-As I got out of the shower, she was tending to her feet and we were comparing our blisters … I was thinking that it was probably only on the Camino that one would not shy away from showing your feet to total strangers 🤪.
+It was here that we first met Monica from Sweden.
+As I got out of the shower, she was tending to her feet and we compared our blisters … I was thinking that it was probably only on the Camino that one would not shy away from showing your feet to total strangers 🤪.

-I’ve invited Monica to sit with us in the back garden where we’ve spent the rest of the afternoon in the sun … we had a beer and a few (small) glasses of wine while our clothes were getting dry on the washing line.
+I invited Monica to sit with us in the back garden where we spent the rest of the afternoon in the sun … we had a beer and a few (small) glasses of wine while our clothes were getting dry on the washing line.

 We were invited by the nuns of the local church to attend a ceremony where they sang a few songs and afterwards blessed each pilgrim on their Camino – a very touching and thoughtful gesture.

-Nuns singing in beautiful voices in a ceremony held especially for the pilgrims in the albergue
+Nuns singing in beautiful voices in a special ceremony for the pilgrims in the albergue